 As part of the DFG-funded research project GI 1259/1-1: Methods and Tools to Advance the Retrieval of Mathematical Knowledge from Digital Libraries for Search-, Recommendation- and Assistance-Systems, we investigate fundamental methods and tools for making mathematical knowledge accessible to information retrieval tools.
 Read more…

-The Decentralized Open Science Subgroup, consisting of Marco Beck, Cornelius Ihle, and Dennis Trautwein, aims to employ decentralized information technology to foster the open science movement.
+The Decentralized Open Science Subgroup aims to employ decentralized information technology to foster the open science movement.
 As described in the twelve Vienna principles, Open Science aims to make scientific processes more transparent and results more accessible.
 Read more…

 AI-based Decision Assistant for Process Plant Operations (ADAPPO or Plant Assistant in short) is an applied research project conducted as a collaboration between GippLab and eschbach GmbH funded by ZIM (Zentrales Innovationsprogramm Mittelstand) run by the German Ministry of Economic Affairs and Climate Action.
 Read more…